Thailand - Wat Pho (Bangkok)

 (Wat Phra Chettuphon Wimon Mangkhlaram Ratchaworamahawihan)

-The history in the explanation board in the temple says:- In the reign of King Rama I (1782|1809)
+The history on the information board of the temple says:- In the reign of King Rama I (1782|1809)

 King Rama I had the entire temple restored in 1788 and ordered to bring all the Buddha images from deserted temples in the countryside to enshrine in ubosot (The ordination hall).
+After the temple celebration was held in 1801, it was renamed to Wat Phrachetuphon Wimonmangkhalawat.

-After the temple celebration was held in 1801, it was renamed to Wat Phrachetuphon Wimonmangkhalawat. - In the reign of King Rama III (1824|1851)
+- In the reign of King Rama III (1824|1851)

 The monastery received another grand renovation.
 The King also ordered to gather scattering intellectuals and texts to be inscribed on marble slabs around the temple, which people could read and learn from.
-As a result, it was regarded as Thailand's first university. - In the reign of King Rama V (1868|1910)
+As a result, it was regarded as Thailand's first university.

 The temple was partly restored and renamed to Wat Phrachetuphon Wimonmangkhalaram Ratchaworamahawiharn.